The Department of Archaeology is part of the School of Philosophical and Historical Inquiry (SOPHI).

 About the major

-Archaeologists employ material culture to study our human past.
-A major in Archaeology will equip you with the intellectual and practical skills to gather, analyse and interpret primary archaeological evidence in order to answer questions about prehistoric and historic societies.
+A major in Archaeology will equip you with the intellectual and practical skills to gather, analyse and interpret primary archaeological evidence.

 Pathway through the major

-A major in Archaeology requires 36 senior credit points from the unit of study table including ARCA2635 and at least 6 credit points at 3000 level.
+A major in Archaeology requires 36 senior credit points in Archaeology including ARCA2635 and at least six credit points at 3000 level.

 The units of study for the major can be found in the Table A unit of study table for Archaeology.
 The table shows units of study which are on offer in the current handbook year.
 You may find information regarding a full list of units of study available to the major on the departmental website.